Support American Diplomacy. Join us in creating a national legacy and help us realize the dream of the National Museum of American Diplomacy.

 Mike Pompeo, Secretary of State

-The variety of naming opportunities provides a broad choice to supporters for associating their name—or the name of someone they wish to honor or memorialize—within the Center.
+The variety of naming opportunities provides a broad choice to supporters for associating their name—or the name of someone they wish to honor or memorialize—within the museum.
 Funds for the building program and/or education may be used to recognize corporations, foundations and individuals, commensurate with the level of the gift, and in the following ways:

 • Prominent listing on the Grand Donor Wall